-- Senior including Lightweight, U23, U19, Rowability and Para-Rowing
+- Senior including Lightweight, U23, U19, Adaptive and Para-Rowing

 - Junior

 - Masters

-and in each of these classes, Open (regardless of sex), Women and Mixed (see 4-8); and in either discipline (sweep-oared or sculling).
+and in each of these classes, Open (regardless of gender), Women and Mixed (see 4-8c); and in either discipline (sweep-oared or sculling).

 See the particular conditions below pertaining to each class.

-Where the class of an event is not specified it shall be interpreted as Senior, and open to either sex.
+Where the class of an event is not specified it shall be interpreted as Senior, and open regardless of gender.